MicrosoftDocs/defender-docs/defender-xdr/microsoft-365-defender-portal.md

 - **MDVM** - same capabilities as in Defender for Endpoint (vulnerabilities, software, and recommendations).

-Search also provides results from relevant links in the Microsoft Tech Community portal and relevant documentation in Microsoft Learn.
+Search also provides results from relevant links in the Microsoft Tech Community portal, relevant documentation in Microsoft Learn, navigation items within the portal, and a link where you can provide feedback.
 Search history is stored in your browser and is accessible for the next 30 days.

 ### Notifications